January 11, 2019

 As a kid, I spent countless hours watching music videos on MTV and MuchMusic.
 As a result, I wanted to be a rockstar or a filmmaker.
+I took the first steps in one direction with guitar lessons at 9 years old.

 Considering I had never directed a music video—and don’t widely publicize my interest in directing—Jordan’s recommendation and Sam’s invitation came as a surprise.
 After meeting Harry and hearing his unreleased music, I couldn’t wait to make this video.

 After sharing several concepts for “Napoleon Hill” with Harry and Sam, Harry responded with an idea that incorporated elements of mine into the structure you see now: working in the studio, freestyling in Venice, meeting an A&R, and ultimately getting signed.
+Since this was both of our big debuts, it was important that we were on the same page creatively.
+We found alignment easily and first rolled cameras on October 27, 2018.

-In the final video, I found a way to include what I dubbed the proletariat vs. bourgeoisie concept.
+In the final video, I found a way to include what I dubbed the “proletariat vs. bourgeoisie” concept.
 Our VFX artist, Eric Silva, took it to another level by painting out the heads behind the coins and dollar signs.
 We were blown away by Option B.

 I wouldn’t have accepted this challenge without the support of my amazing partner, Anna Rak.
 Early in the process, I questioned my ideas, but she encouraged me to push forward.
 She also appears in the video as the A&R executive.
+I added a fictional side business to my company, Three Mile Films, for the video.
+It’s not subtle if you know what to look for.

 Jeremy Rhodes did an incredible job editing.
 His first cut was remarkably close to the final version.
 I’ll never forget watching it for the first time—trying to hold back tears of pride.

 The video above inspired Harry to incorporate the idea of a viral moment leading to success.
 While our piece isn’t non-fiction, grounding it in that reality added to the vérité feel I was after.
-Recreating the Venice freestyle on the boardwalk was a highlight—I just wish I had captured better audio for bonus content.
+Recreating the Venice freestyle on the boardwalk was a highlight—I just wish I had captured better audio for potential bonus content.

 If you have time to go down a rabbit hole of mind-blowing freestyles, check out Harry’s YouTube channel.
 Hype Magazine also published a great profile worth reading.